ShreshthRajan/HomeSecure/README.md

 ### 2. Deep Convolutional Neural Network (CNN) for Object Recognition

-A deep CNN is trained using the labeled frames from the YOLO output.
+deep CNN is trained using the labeled frames from the YOLO output.
 The CNN is architected to optimize object recognition accuracy.
 The training process includes:

 - **Data Curation:** Organized the detected objects and corresponding frames into training and validation datasets.
 - **Model Architecture:** Defined a deep CNN structure optimized for feature extraction and classification.